-Heroin found on Oregon man leads to additional weapons charges
+Heroin found on Oregon Man leads to More Criminal Charges

 Police recently seized several weapons from a Portland home after allegedly finding heroin on one of the residents.
 The search and seizure resulted in the arrest of two individuals on multiple drug and weapons charges.